KatherineMichel/creating-a-steakhouse-website-using-wordpress/design/design.md

 # Design

-## Website design goals

-* Create a design that is both rustic and elegant, and aesthetically pleasing
-* The design should reflect the subject matter without being a caricature or overdone
-* Anytime feasible, real photos should be used instead of stock photos
-* The photos and content should give a well-balanced insight into the steakhouse, associated ventures, and community
+## What I Envision

+I envision a website that is both rustic and elegant, and aesthetically pleasing.
+The design will reflect colors, textures and images commonly associated with a steakhouse, without being a caricature or overdone.
+Anytime feasible, real photos taken of the steakhouse and its products will be used instead of stock photos.
+The website photos and content will give insight into not only the steakhouse itself, but will promote an associated venture (Potter Creek Outfitters) and local attractions.

-## Usability goals
+## Layout Choices

+* The site will be a multi-page site rather than a one-page site (all content on the homepage)
+* The navbar will be fixed (attached to the top and visible during scrolling), with no logo (or a placeholder that is the same color as the navbar, because back-to-top button will not appear without a logo in place)
+* Links on the navbar will primarily link to additional pages or external websites/documents, rather than sections of the homepage as in the case of a one-page site
+* Preferably, external links should open in a new window

+## DRY and Updates

+As often as possible, the website will adhere to the DRY (Don't Repeat Yourself) principle.
+* Info and elements such as buttons will be repeated the fewest times possible in order to minimize updates
-* Website maintenance will be as painless as possible in order to keep non-evergreen content up-to-date
+* Attractice evergreen content will be used.
+Non-evergreen content will be isolated to specific areas of the website so that updates will be as painless as possible for non-techies

-* Users should have easy access to the information that is most important to them
+## Priority Info

+Priority info is the info believed to be most important to and most commonly sought out by users and therefore made easily accessible to them
+* Contact and location info: hours, telephone number, email address, physical address
+* Weekly specials
+* Menu

+## Responsiveness and Mobile Optimization

 * The website will be responsive (layout adapts to browser size)
 * The website layout will have a logical flow
+* In the event of a tradeoff, priority will be given to newer devices and popular devices
-* Accessibility standards will be met
+* Every effort will be made to meet accessibility standards

-## Specific layout and functionality choices

-* The site will be a multi-page site rather than a one page site.
-Links on the navbar may link to sections of the homepage, other pages, or external websites/documents
-* Preferably, external links should open in a new window
-* The navbar will be fixed (attached to the top and visible during scrolling), with no logo (or a placeholder that is the same color as the navbar, because back-to-top button will not appear without a logo in place)

 ## Example homepage layout